youngist/clean-blog/_posts/2014-04-24-columbia-students-file-clery-act-title-ix-complaints.md

 _Trigger Warning: The following content discusses specific cases of sexual assault_

-“I don’t trust the University to take my experience or my safety more seriously than they take their own public image."_- Anonymous complainant_
+“I don’t trust the University to take my experience or my safety more seriously than they take their own public image."_- Cami Quarta, Columbia survivor and complainant_

 This morning, 23 Columbia students filed a federal complaint, more than a hundred pages long, alleging violations of Title IX, Title II, and Clery Act, against their university.
 If found in violation, under the Clery Act the school will have to pay $35,000 per violation.
 If found in violation of Title IX and Title II, regarding Columbia's response to campus sexual assault and mental health respectively, the university will be subject to federal review and could lose federal funding.

-The issue of campus sexual violence has come to national light after a wave of students from UNC, Occidental, UConn, UC Berkeley, and Dartmouth decided to file Title IX allegations, prompting a White House task force on the issue as well as [vocal support](http://newyork.cbslocal.com/2014/04/07/sen-kirsten-gillibrand-seeks-funds-to-fight-college-campus-sex-assaults/) from national political figures like California Congressmen Jackie Speier and New York Senator Kirsten Gillibrand.
+The issue of campus sexual violence has come to national light after a wave of students from UNC, Occidental, UConn, UC Berkeley, and Dartmouth decided to file Title IX allegations, prompting a White House task force on the issue as well as [vocal support](http://newyork.cbslocal.com/2014/04/07/sen-kirsten-gillibrand-seeks-funds-to-fight-college-campus-sex-assaults/) from national political figures like California Congresswoman Jackie Speier and New York Senator Kirsten Gillibrand.

 While the Columbia students’ decision follows this growing trend, they separate themselves by taking administrators to task for their inappropriate response, not only to survivors’ initial violent experience but also to their subsequent mental health trauma - as reflected in their decision to file an additional Title II complaint.
 “Sexual violence and mental health are inextricably linked,” said Zoe Ridolfi-Starr, a lead complainant in the filing.
 She continued, “By ignoring, denying, and discriminating against survivors who express mental health care needs, we cannot fully support them.”